-- 1. From Start, select Control Center then Recovery Management. - 2.
-Select the Restore tab and click Get Started to Choose an option.
+1. From Start, select Care Center then Recovery Management.

+2. Select the Restore tab and click Get Started to open the Recovery window.

-3. Select Remove everything to reset your PC back to its factory default.
-This process will reinstall your operating system and remove all of your personal files, apps, and settings.
+3. Click Get started to Choose an option.
+Select Remove everything to reset your PC back to its factory default.